HexHive/OSTEP-slides/11-process.md

 . . .

+The ***idle*** process.

-Modern kernels use a low priority idle process that is schedules and executes if no other processes are ready.
+Modern kernels use a low priority idle process that is scheduled and executes if no other process iss ready.
 The idle process never blocks or executes any I/O.

+. . .

 The idle process is a simple solution to a challenging problem.
-Without the idle process, the scheduler would have to continuously check if no processes are ready to run and would have to conservatively take action.
-With an idle process, there is always at least one process to run.
+Without the idle process, the scheduler would have to check if no processes are ready to run and would have to conservatively take action.
+The idle process guarantees that there is always ***at least one*** process to run.

 ---

 # OS data structures

 * OS maintains data structure (array/list) of active processes.
-* Information for each process is stored in a process control block (or `task struct` on Linux), e.g.,
+* Information for each process is stored in a process control block (on Linux, this is called `task struct`) that contains:
     * Process identifier (PID)
     * Process state (e.g., ready)
     * Pointer to parent process (`cat /proc/self/status`)